Vaishnvee-Shinde/BanckingSystem/README.md

-# BanckingSystem
+#BanckingSystem #WebDevlopment #Task1 #The-Spark-Foundation
-This is Task 1 " Online Online Bank Serivice " of The Spark Foundation under their #GRIPMAY21 Program
+This is Task 1 " Online Bank Service " of The Spark Foundation under their #GRIPMAY21 Program

 #Languages Used
 1. HTML